marybarnes37/rainbowlicious/README.md

 # rainbowlicious

-A rainbow predictor and identifier built on data science, twilio and awesomeness.
+A rainbow predictor built on data science, Twilio and awesomeness.

 (also, a work in progress)